buzzynz/aws-lambda-zombie-workshop/README.md

 *   **Typing Indicator**
     This exercise already has the UI and backend implemented, and focuses on how to setup the API Gateway to provide a RESTful endpoint.
 You will configure the survivor chat application to display which survivors are currently typing in the chat room.
-*   **SMS Integration with Twilio**
-    This exercise wires uses [Twilio](http://twilio.com) to integrate SMS text functionality with the survivor chat application.
-You will configure a free-trial Twilio phone number so that users can send text messages to the survivor chat application.
-You'll learn to leverage mapping templates in API Gateway to perform data transformations in an API.
 *   **Search Integration with Elasticsearch**
     This exercise adds an Elasticsearch cluster to the application which is used to index chat messages streamed from the DynamoDB table containing chat messages.
 *   **Slack Integration**